cortexproject/cortex-helm-chart/docs/guides/upgrade-v1.markdown

 ### Downtime

-If you are okay with downtime, the simplest way to migrate kvstores is to scale down all cortex components, then `helm upgrade` to cortex-helm-chart v1.x.x to apply the new default kvstore, `memberlist`.
+If you are okay with downtime, the simplest way to migrate kvstores is to scale down all cortex components, then `helm upgrade --reset-values` to cortex-helm-chart v1.x.x to apply the new default kvstore, `memberlist`.
+Keep in mind this will apply all the new defaults, so ensure any values you would like to preserve that are unrelated to the kvstore are overridden with `-f` and your custom values file or `--set`.

 ### Multi KV